tomasperezmolina/Tomas-Perez.github.io/about.md

 <a rel="me" href="https://github.com/Tomas-Perez/service-composition" title="Service composition repository"><svg class="svg-icon grey"><use xlink:href="{{ '/assets/minima-social-icons.svg#github' | relative_url }}"></use></svg></a>

+### Pandemic

+Simulator of the spread of diseases throughout Argentina.
+The user is able to input variables describing the disease, as well as a starting location for patient zero.
+The evolution of the disease can be visualized in a color coded map and also through multiple graphs that can be set at the department, province or national level.

+Intradepartmental infections are simulated through a [comparmental epidemiological model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) (SIR / SIS) and infections between departments are determined based on the concentration of infected and distances between departments.

+The project was written in Angular and runs on top of Electron, in order to function as a local application.
+Leveraging the power of RxJS streams, all components are updated on demand at each frame in the simulation.
+Playback of the simulation can easily be controlled with a timeline and control panel, similar to a video player.

+As part of a five person team, I was the main project manager and architect.
+I was also responsible for the coordination between the reactive components and the simulation loop, as well as the loop itself.

+**Technologies**: Angular, D3.js, Electron, RxJS

+*Note: due to an NDA I am not able to share the project repository.*

 ### SafeStreets

 Mobile application allowing citizens to report traffic violations.
 A user is able to take a picture of a car and make a report describing the situation.
 It is also possible to view the location of reports on a city map.
 From the picture the server is able to determine the license plate of the car, in the case of a problem in the detection the picture is sent to random users to verify.